Dr Andrew Streets BSc MSc PhD

 - The role of microRNAs in the pathogenesis of ADPKD.

-- Streets, AJ, Needham, A, Gill, S and Ong AC.
-Protein Kinase D mediated phosphorylation of polycystin-2 (TRPP2) is essential for its effects on cell growth and differentiation.
+- Streets, AJ, Needham, AJ, Gill, SK and Ong AC.
+Protein kinase D-mediated phosphorylation of polycystin-2 (TRPP2) is essential for its effects on cell growth and calcium channel activity.
 Mol Biol Cell.
-2010, Under revision.
+2010 21 3853-65.

 - Bai CX, Kim S, Li WP, Streets AJ, Ong AC, Tsiokas L. Activation of TRPP2 through mDia1-dependent voltage gating.
 EMBO J. 2008, 27 1345-56.